 Okay, this scene is the mother of all infodumps (which is why I’ve been “delaying” my screenshots so that I can use them here for some visual variety), so I had better pare it down or we’re going to get nowhere fast.
 Ms. Ideal is still here after hiring the detectives under the misassumption that the party was working for the Fuhrer.
 The party manages to convince Ms. Ideal that they’re on the level, just in time for news to come in on the TV that rumours are spreading that “the Fuhrer” lives, “the Last Battalion” is real, and also they’re coming to town.
 This scene confirms the worst: by use of coded language, it spells out that “the Fuhrer” is supposed to be none other than Adolf Hitler, back from the dead… in rumour-demon form!
 And thank goodness for that.
 I had known about Hitler being in this game for years (actually, I had followed the PSP development and release of P2IS and the non-release of P2EP very closely!), but had been under the impression that he was the real Adolf Hitler, and I’m happy he’s not.
 I had also somehow gotten the impression that he’d be the man behind the man, Joker’s boss, and was worried that we’d reach a point in this Journal where I’d have to talk about Joker being a for-real neo-Nazi working for the actual, factual, 109-year old Adolf Hitler.
 If anything, Joker should be the one in charge, seeing as how he presumably spread the rumour.
-Though we’d later see that Joker has ordered the Circle cultists to fight the Last Battalion, so clearly his level of control is… minimal.
+In actual fact, we’d later see that Joker has ordered the Circle cultists to fight the Last Battalion, so clearly his level of control is… minimal.

 Ms. Ideal spills the beans, and they’re some… some really funky beans, let me tell you.
 I will try to summarize.
 It turns out that Ms. Ideal turns is a conspiracy theorist.
 She believes the ancient Mayans (spelled “Maians,” presumably to distinguish them from Maya the character, but a bizarre choice by any measure), used to live across the entire world in an advanced civilization run by space aliens from the Pleiades.
 Unfortunately, the aliens (or possibly a second group of aliens?
 I’m losing track of the details) were forced to die out on the site of this very city, right here in Sumaru.
 In the process, they left behind the technology the aliens used to evolve human life to begin with, including a device that could evolve humanity further.
 Or to look at this from a more accurate angle: Joker is exploiting Ms. Ideal’s conspiracy theory to create an alien device via rumour magic, a device that will allow him to evolve his inner circle and kill everyone else.

 Unfortunately, this comes hand-in-hand with Ms. Ideal’s conspiracy theories about the Last Battalion, a secret Nazi unit with advanced technology that ensured the survival of Adolf Hitler.
 I believe Joker spread the rumours about the Battalion to get an army that would want to dig up the Maian ruins for him, though that’s just a guess for the time being.
-Joker presumably got these theories from King Leo, as Ms. Ideal credits a “Sudou” as being party of her conspiracy theory circle of supposed academics.
+Joker presumably got these theories from King Leo, as Ms. Ideal credits a “Sudou” as part of her conspiracy theory circle of supposed academics.
 Another such member was the teacher who died in the Sevens clock tower, Kashihara.
 Ms. Ideal believes the Last Battalion killed him.
 Oh and by the way, Ms. Ideal also believes that the Masked Circle, Joker’s cult, is the Last Battalion.
 She also mentions Sudou having a Persona that spoke the original Oracle of Maia itself, raising the possibility that it, too, is just something Joker seeded to make it true.
 I hope you’re keeping up with this.
 By the way, Ms. Ideal describes how Sodou’s Persona gave the prophecy without knowing a thing about Personas, which makes it sound far more realistic than anything in the rest of her theory.

 At this point, Ms. Ideal gives us a copy of her book “In Lak’ech” (Ed. the MT Wiki informs me that the title is a close-to-accurate, real-world Mayan greeting!
 Cute, but also a bit like titling your book, “Hello”?), which serves us as a portable, text copy of the Oracle of Maia, which is late to the party but not unappreciated.

-Everyone puts up with this infodump for far longer than I would have (it goes on even further if you ask her clarifying questions), but finally Lisa snaps, saying that she knows Joker is actually a specific person from Sumaru, not a secret Nazi officer from Antarctica (oh, I forgot to mention the Nazis have been hiding in Antarctica).
+Everyone puts up with this infodump for far longer than I would have (it goes on even further if you ask her clarifying questions from a freaking menu), but finally Lisa snaps, saying that she knows Joker is actually a specific person from Sumaru, not a secret Nazi officer from Antarctica (oh, I forgot to mention the Nazis have been hiding in Antarctica).
 She finally puts Michel on the spot about their shared dreams, and he soon realizes it’s not a dream, but a memory.
 Lisa refuses to say more, only asking that the party go to the Alaya Shrine so she can explain something.